+This work shows once more that ion crystals are very well suited classical simulators of complex and critical dynamics.
+We hope that this work will stimulate progress towards the experimental observations of the predicted helical crystals and further investigations of non-equilibrium phenomena in Coulomb crystals.

-It is a pleasure to thank Bogdam Damski, Arnab Das, and Wojciech H. Zurek for fruitful comments and discussions, and a careful reading of the manuscript.
-We gratefully thank the bwGRiD project \cite{BWgrid} for the computational resources.
-RN is supported by ESPRC.
+\emph{Acknowledgments. }It is a pleasure to thank Bogdam Damski, Arnab Das, and Wojciech H. Zurek for fruitful comments and discussions.
+We gratefully thank the bwGRiD project \cite{bwGRID} for the computational resources.
+RN was supported by EPSRC National Quantum Technology Hub in Networked Quantum Information Processing and by grant from the Ministry of Science, Research and the Arts of Baden-W\"{u}rttemberg (Az: 33-7533-30-10/19/2).
 AD is supported by the U.S. Department of Energy through the LANL/LDRD Program.
-This work was supported by DFG, EU STREP project PICC, the EU Integrating Projects Q-ESSENCE and AQUTE, GIF Grant No. 1044/2009 and the Alexander von Humboldt Foundation.
+This work was supported by DFG SFB TRR/21, the EU Integrating project SIQS, the EU STREP project EQUAM and an Alexander von Humboldt Professorship.